ryanmalani/workshops/tutorials/uds-tutorial.md

 ### Add the required packages

 Our Mattermost Zarf UDS package requires a few supporting packages to exist so we'll define those first since UDS packages inside a bundle are processed serially.
-Supporting packages in this case include pre-creation of some namespaces to support package-specific requirements, Minio (an open source AWS S3 alternative providing object storage), a PostgreSQL relational database operator, and some `secrets`.
+Supporting packages in this case include pre-creation of some namespaces to support package-specific requirements, minio (an open source AWS S3 alternative providing object storage), a PostgreSQL relational database operator, and some secrets.

 Let's add them to our UDSBundle: